Question: What’s the difference between a therapist and a counselor?

 Answer: Nothing.
 You can stop reading now.
 Just kidding!
 Keep reading and learn some facts to

 impress your friends.
-Everyone knows that a little mental health knowledge really livens up a
+Everyone knows that a little mental health knowledge and a conversation about mental illness really livens up a party!

 Clinical Mental Health Counselors provide therapy under the full range of services, though